Registering a death

 Where and when to register a death

-We are now carrying out death registrations remotely which means we can complete the registration over the phone.
+Registrations are carried out remotely which means we can complete the registration over the phone.
 No face-to-face appointments will take place.
-For more info see our Coronavirus advice page.

 By law, a death must be registered within eight days.
 A death which takes place in Scotland can be registered at any registration office in Scotland.
 We cannot register a death which did not take place in Scotland.